Tantric sex promises the tantalizing possibility of improved sexual connection with your partner, better control during sex and more intense orgasms.

 You and your partner should try to harmonize your breathing.
 So to start, take long and slow breaths, inhaling and exhaling in the same rhythm for a few minutes.

-When you’re both calm and breathing deeply try to time your breaths so that you’re inhaling when your partner is exhaling and vice versa – almost as if you’re breathing into each other and receiving your partner’s breath.
+When you’re both calm and breathing deeply try to time your breaths so that you’re inhaling when your partner is exhaling and vice versa.
+A

 Don’t forget to keep your eyes open and maintain eye contact!

 It might take a few minutes to get this right, but really focus on that breathing and relax into it.
-Try to spend 10 minutes just sitting still, gazing lovingly into each other’s eyes, and practicing this breathing technique.
+Try to spend a few minutes just sitting still, gazing lovingly into each other’s eyes, and practicing this breathing technique.

 Ready to kick things up a notch?

-Still breathing deeply, slowly and in harmony, still keeping eye contact, you’re now allowed to touch.
+Still breathing slowly and in harmony, keeping eye contact, you’re now allowed to touch.
 Caressing and stroking are fine; penetration and kissing not just yet!

 After a while, things might become a bit more sexual.
 But still avoid touching genitals (breasts and chest are acceptable, however).

 Breathing, eye contact, stroking, keep it up.
-Seriously, just keep doing all that for as long as possible.
+Just keep doing all that for as long as possible.
 Yes, you’re turned on, but stretch all this out for absolutely as long as you can.

 The idea is that you keep breathing, looking into each other’s eyes, and stroking until you really, truly can’t take it any more.

 I’m not talking about ‘I want to have sex now!’
-I’m talking about ‘I’m literally going to explode if this continues and probably lose consciousness.’
+I’m talking about ‘I’m literally going to explode if this continues’.
 Push those limits as far as you can, all without any penetration at all.

 The alternative ending